timvisee/barbapappa/docs/specs/currencies.md

 Transactions and wallets inherently support these custom currencies.
 The custom currencies do have to be excluded from payment methods however.

-## Supported currencies
+## Economy currencies
-All supported currencies must be explicitly added to the economy.
+All economy currencies must be explicitly added to the economy.
 Products inside the economy may specify a price in each currency from then on.

 The `allow_wallet` property defines whether users in a bar using this economy are allowed to create a wallet with this currency.